chovanecm/workshop-spark/scala/task1-wordcount/README.md

 ___

 #### 3. Implementing the Word Count
   Your task is to implement the actual word-count program.
 Print the top 10 most frequent words in the provided books.
-Create solution in prepared template ```scala/task1-worldcount/src/main/scala/org/workshop/WordCount.scala``` and then build the package.
+Create solution to the spark-shell.
+When it will work you can try to copy-paste it to ```scala/task1-worldcount/src/main/scala/org/workshop/WordCount.scala``` and then build the jar.
   ```
   sbt package
   ```
   SBT wil create the jar in ```target/scala-2.11/word-count_2.11-1.0.jar```.
-When you have your jar you then you can [submit](https://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit) the job to spark cluster.
+When you have your jar then you can [submit](https://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit) the job to spark cluster.
   ```
   spark-submit \
   --class org.workshop.WordCount \